 Buchla 207 Documentation PDF

 The preamp phone jack is a TRS.
 In the up position it functions as a TS unbalanced input with an impedance of roughly 1M.
 In the down position it functions as a TRS balanced input depending on the specific transformer.
 The original transformer had a turns ratio of 1:14.1 and an impedance ratio of 1:200 for an input impedance of ~5K.
-I am using a Sennheiser TM003 transformer which has a turns ratio of 1:30 or 1:15 which is very close to the original.
+I am using a Sennheiser TM003 transformer which has a center-tapped secondary for a turns ratio of 1:15 which is very close to the original or 1:30.

 The mixer input impedance varies with the settings of the sliders and balance controls between ~40K and ~13K.
 The external input impedance is higher at ~120K.